Nightclub: 2020s

-In early 2020s, the global COVID-19 pandemic, triggerd nightclubs to close worldwide – the first ever synchronized, global shutdown of nightlife.
+In early 2020s, the global COVID-19 pandemic, triggered nightclubs to close worldwide – the first ever synchronized, global shutdown of nightlife.
 In response, online "virtual nightclubs" developed, hosted on video-conferencing platforms such as Zoom.
 As countries relaxed lockdown rules following drops in case numbers, some nightclubs reopened in repurposed form as sat-down pubs.
 As vaccine rollouts reached advanced stages, nightclubs were able to reopen with nil or looser restrictions, such as producing certification of full vaccination upon entry.